-Remember our strategy for becoming a two-cookie company by maximizing your spend?
-Let’s shift perspective and pretend that you own the bakery and are looking to cut down on your spending.
 When looking at your expenses, you can separate your costs into two buckets.
-The first is what it takes to keep the day-to-day business alive such as the bills, kitchen supplies, cleaning supplies, etc. The second bucket is what is required to produce the goods such as purchasing the ingredients in bulk from a third party.
+The first would be everything it takes to keep the day-to-day business alive such as the bills, kitchen supplies, cleaning supplies, etc. The second bucket is what's required to produce the goods, like purchasing ingredients in bulk from a third party.
 While you often can’t control third party prices, you can still have a say in your indirect spend.

-Bakery or not, the same principals apply to any business.
-You have direct and indirect spending.
+The same principles apply to any business where you have direct and indirect spend.
 Indirect spending is the act of purchasing services or supplies required to keep the day-to-day business alive, while direct spending refers to the third party that is meant for production of the organization's products and or services.
-To learn more about the differences in direct and indirect procurement, Procurement Sense published this great article that dives deeper into their differences.

 Challenges for Independent Companies